-The European Utility IT and Operational Technologies Strategies service is designed to help utility information technology (IT) and business management navigate the changes impacting the electricity, gas, and water businesses.
-The service provides exclusive research and direct access to subject-matter experts on the impact of new technologies and the digital transformation on IT and energy and water business processes (e.g., generation, transmission, distribution, and retail).
-Guidance is provided to support the right IT and operational technology (OT) investments to meet corporate objectives of reliability, operational efficiency, business performance, customer satisfaction, and sustainability.
+The IDC Energy Insights: European Utility IT and Operational Technologies Strategies service is designed to help utility information technology (IT), operations, and business management navigate the changes impacting the electricity, gas, and water businesses.
+The service provides exclusive research and direct access to subject matter experts on the impact of digital technologies on IT and energy and water business processes across value chain segments.
+Guidance is provided to support the right IT and operational technology (OT) investments to meet the corporate objectives of sustainability, reliability, operational efficiency, business performance, and customer and employee experience.

 This service develops unique analysis and comprehensive data through IDC Energy Insights' proprietary research projects, along with ongoing communications with industry experts, utility management, ICT vendors, and service providers.
 With decades of experience in the utility industry, our analysts leverage a broad spectrum of expertise and intellectual property from both IDC and IDC Energy Insights.
 Research reports elucidate business strategy, best practices, technology selection, and vendor assessment, along with short perspectives on topical issues.
 To ensure relevance, our analysts work with subscribers to identify and prioritize specific topics to be covered in research reports.

-Throughout the year, the European Utility IT and Operational Technologies Strategies service will address the following topics:
+Throughout the year, the IDC Energy Insights: European Utility IT and Operational Technologies Strategies service will address the following topics:

-- IT and OT investment and strategy to drive the changing needs of the utilities
+- IT and OT investment and strategy to support the changing needs of the utilities industry, including the electrification of demand, decarbonization of operations and, in general, the environmental, financial, and societal sustainability of the business

-- Trends related to main utilities' IT applications areas (including enterprise asset management, energy trading and risk management, mobile workforce management, meter data management, customer care and billing, and project portfolio management)
+- Trends related to the utilities' main IT applications areas (e.g., enterprise asset management, energy trading and risk management, field service and mobile workforce management, meter data management, customer care and billing, customer experience management, and customer engagement)

 - Best practices and case studies related to business process and technology alignment